Where is sperm produced?

 Sperm are the male reproductive cells that are produced in the testes and that fertilize the female egg.
 Semen is the fluid released during male ejaculation; it contains sperm as well as a cell-free fluid called seminal plasma or seminal fluid.

-Several male reproductive organs secrete seminal fluid, including the seminal vesicles, prostate gland, bulbourethral (Cowper’s) glands, and epididymis.v Seminal fluid is rich in substances that support the wellbeing of sperm cells, including fructose, prostaglandins, ascorbic acid (vitamin C), phosphatase, calcium, zinc, and magnesium.vi,vii
+Several organs in the male reproductive system secrete seminal fluid, including the seminal vesicles, prostate gland, bulbourethral (Cowper’s) glands, and epididymis.v Seminal fluid is rich in substances that support the wellbeing of sperm cells, including fructose, prostaglandins, ascorbic acid (vitamin C), phosphatase, calcium, zinc, and magnesium.vi,vii

 Semen promotes healthy sperm and helps transport sperm so they can reach and fertilize an egg.
-Seminal fluid also stimulates a response in the female reproductive tract to promote conception and embryo implantation, thereby improving the chances of producing viable offspring.viii
+Seminal fluid also stimulates a response in the female reproductive tract to promote conception and embryo implantation, thereby improving the chances of pregnancy.viii

 How is sperm produced?

 Spermatogenesis occurs in the seminiferous tubules inside the testes, beginning with an immature sperm cell called a spermatogonial stem cell.
 Spermatogonial stem cells are located along the outside of the seminiferous tubules; as they develop into mature sperm cells, they move toward the inside of the tubules.ix Spermatogonial stem cells undergo a cell division process called mitosis to form new specialized cells called primary spermatocyte cells.
-Like most human cells, primary spermatocytes are diploid cells.
+Like most human cells, primary spermatocytes are diploid cells — they have 46 chromosomes.

 Primary spermatocytes then undergo a different type of cell division known as meiosis, which reduces the number of chromosomes within the spermatocytes by half.
-This is how sperm develop into haploid cells and become capable of fertilizing eggs (also haploid cells).
+This division is how sperm develop into haploid cells — with 23 chromosomes — and become capable of fertilizing eggs (also haploid cells).

 The entire process of spermatogenesis takes approximately 74 days.xii